Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Western Civ/Government Exam #2 Study Guide.md

         i.
 Reporters report the news, pundits discuss the news, both are biased but pundits are meant to give a biased opinion on unbiased facts

     b.
 The Daily Stormer, MSNBC, FoxNews, etc....
-"Enemy of the people," and therefore deserving of being shut down by the government?
+"Enemy of the people," and therefore deserving of being shut down by the [[government]]?

         i.
 Violates free speech and freedom of the press